sourabhk19/Real-Time-Vandalism-Detector/README.md

 - Every window is passed to SSIM and if the value is below a set threshold, alert is generated.

 ## How to Run
-- Make sure you have all the python libraries installed.
-(I suggest installing Anaconda)
+- Install Imutils, scikit-learn, numpy and OpenCV.
+(I suggest using Anaconda)
 - On Windows, use command prompt to run ` python vandalism-detector `
   - #### Arguments
     - For passing a video file, use  ` python vandalism-detector -v "path to video file" `